Frequently asked questions about rescue services reform

 The rescue services aim to safeguard people's fundamental rights to the services throughout the country on uniform grounds.
 This means that central government guidance is required for rescue services because of this fundamental aspect, and the guidance must be stronger than in other sectors.

-The model would be the same as in the guidance and direction of health and social services in which the Government and the Ministry of Social Affairs and Health also play a strong role.
+The model will be the same as in the guidance and direction of health and social services in which the Government and the Ministry of Social Affairs and Health also play a strong role.